xmas-ar/xNMS/docs/source/base/installation.md

 storage of automation results data.

-Additionally, the `external loggers` section allows for changing the log levels for the various libraries used by eNMS.
+Additionally, the `external loggers` section allows for changing the log levels for the various libraries used by xNMS.

 With multiple gunicorn workers, please consider: